 Step-by-Step Instructions

-eggs in measuring cup.
+batter for sheet pan eggs in glass measuring cup.

-sheet pan egg batter in pan.
+Baked sheet pan eggs in pan.

 How to Store

 To make ahead or to store leftovers, let cool fully by placing the pan on a wire rack.
 Then, you can cut and store in an airtight container in the fridge for up to 3 days.
 To reheat, place on a pan in an even layer and warm through in the oven.
-Or you can warm one piece at a time on a heat-safe plate.
+Or you can warm one piece at a time in the microwave on a heat-safe plate.

 Favorite Baking Sheet Pans